Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Over more than twenty years of practice and more than eight thousand plastic surgeries performed, rhinoplasty has become one of my greatest passions.
 I am a full member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS), and I regularly participate in national and international congresses dedicated to nasal surgery.

-The combination of ethnic rhinoplasty with other facial procedures, such as bulbous nose correction, can be performed when the indications overlap, optimizing the result and recovery.
+The combination of ethnic rhinoplasty with other facial procedures, such as bulbous nose correction, facelift, or blepharoplasty, can be performed when clinically appropriate, optimizing the result and recovery.

 Frequently asked questions about ethnic rhinoplasty